...

 5. Applied Behavioral Analysis (ABA)

-ABA is all about changing behavior through positive feedback.
+ABA is all about changing behaviour through positive feedback.
 It often helps with developmental issues.
 Kids learn how to behave better, communicate, and do daily tasks.

 6. Group Therapy